UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 ### [Basic Simulation - Instructions](GSBasicSimulation.md)

+# Additional Example Programs
+After you have run the Basic Simulation Program, CORC offers a number of additional "Getting Started" programs.
+It is suggested that you choose one which aligns with your final intended goals.

 ## Advanced Simulation and Hardware Testing using ROS - Exoskeleton
 This example is a more advanced example requiring no hardware but also allow testing the same code both on hardware and simulation.